-Some course materials will be posted on D2L, and may be accessed through https://d2l.mu.edu.
-Other course material will be posted on our course page (see the link at the top of this page) and Microsoft Teams.
+Most course material will be posted on our course website whose link is at the top of this syllabus.
+Some course materials may be posted on D2L, which may be accessed through https://d2l.mu.edu.

 Please email me directly, not through the D2L system.
 Important information will be emailed to you, so please check your email often.